You can obtain more information about anti-wrinkle injections by sending us an email at the Contact page or call us to arrange a consultation.

 The information presented here is of a general nature and does not substitute for a face to face consultation with a medical practitioner.

 You must first see a medical practitioner for a consultation to determine your suitability for treatment with anti-wrinkle injections.

 What are wrinkles?

-Static wrinkles are present at rest (the is, when you are not moving the underlying muscles).
-Static wrinkles are formed by repetitive creasing in the skin, from the facial expressions that we make on a daily basis.
+Static wrinkles are present at rest (that is, when you are not moving the underlying muscles).
+Static wrinkles are formed by repetitive creasing of the skin, from the facial expressions that we make on a daily basis.
 Over time static wrinkles become deeper due to changes in the skin’s elasticity and thickness.

 How do Anti-wrinkle injections work?

 Many people have the impression that anti-wrinkle injections cause paralysis or numb the face.
 But it is not as scary as it sounds.

 Anti-wrinkle injections do not harm the muscles or the nerves.
 We can target specific parts of muscles with the injections.
 Simply administering any amount of anti-wrinkle injection does not necessarily cause paralysis of that muscle - the effect depends on the dose (how much is put in).

 Your muscles move in response to a signal from the brain that is sent via the nerves.
 Anti-wrinkle injections work by interrupting the signalling pathway from your brain to your muscles (and individual muscle fibres).
 If the muscle fibres do not receive that signal, they do not move.
 As more and more fibres of the muscle are blocked (by an increase in the dose), the weaker the muscles become.